michaelconnor468/Mystic/README.md

 # Mystic
-2D Open World Java Game.
+Mystic is a 2D Open World Java Game.
 To run, simply execute the shell script entitiled run in this folder which will build and execute the current version of the game.
+Or if you know gradle you can always use that directly.

 ## Gameplay